Reed-CompBio/spras/docs/tutorial/intermediate.rst

 .. note::
     Mass spectrometry is a technique used to measure and identify proteins in a sample.
-    It works by breaking proteins into smaller pieces called peptides and measuring their mass using their mass-to-charge ratio.
+    It works by breaking proteins into smaller pieces called peptides and measuring their mass-to-charge ratio, which enables identifying which peptide is being measured.
-    The data show how much of each peptide is present which can show protein levels change under different conditions.
+    The data show how much of each peptide is present, which can show protein levels or protein chemical modifications change under different conditions.

     Since proteins interact with each other in biological pathways, changes in their levels can reveal which parts of a pathway are active or affected.
     By mapping these changing proteins onto known interaction networks, pathway reconstruction algorithms can identify which signaling pathways are likely involved in the biological response to a specific condition.